idaholab/moose/modules/solid_mechanics/doc/content/source/materials/CappedWeakPlaneStressUpdate.md

 parameters are dimensionless.

-In summary, this plasticity model is defined by the yield function of Equation~[one.yf.eqn], the flow potential of Equation~[one.g.eqn], and the following return-map problem.
+In summary, this plasticity model is defined by the yield function of [one.yf.eqn], the flow potential of
+[one.g.eqn], and the following return-map problem.

 ### Return-map problem id=rmap